 - In the few days preceding Christmas, there is a spike in online sales.
 The expectation is that you will deliver by Christmas.
 Imagine the loss of face and sales if you are unable to get your hands on the product in time.

-- You get an outstanding deal in sourcing a certain product; say a 90% off.
+- You get an outstanding deal in sourcing a certain product, let's say 90% off.
 But the caveat is that you have to source a high volume without the option of returning unsold goods.
-If you do take up that opportunity, imagine the loss if you are saddled with a huge inventory of unsold goods.
+If you do take that opportunity, imagine the loss if you are saddled with a huge inventory of unsold goods.
 At the same time, if you reject this opportunity because you want to avoid the risk of unsold inventory, you might be missing a good deal.

-When I say, someone should stay on top of your technology, I mean that someone who needs to constantly evaluate the wide range of new technologies that are introduced all the time.
-In addition, someone needs to measure and optimize the present platform that you are working on.
+We need to constantly evaluate the wide range of new technologies that are introduced all the time.
+In addition, we need to measure and optimize the present platform that we are working on.

 But the finance function is not just about fund-raising.
 There is deliverables management, accounting, financial engineering decisions that permit innovative payment options to customers, and more.

-- reverse logistics process needs to get it back.
-There are many examples of otherwise good ecommerce companies who went belly-up because they could not manage the accuracy or costs of logistics.
+Except in the case of digital goods, you need to get the product into the hands of the customers.
+And when the product needs to be returned or repaired, your reverse logistics process needs to get it back.
+There are many examples of otherwise good e-commerce companies who went belly-up because they could not manage the accuracy or costs of logistics.
 So, logistics should be seen as a specialist function and given adequate attention.

-Of course, a five-point list is not adequate to capture the diverse range of functions that go into managing an ecommerce business.
+A five-point list is not adequate to capture the diverse range of functions that go into managing an e-commerce business.
 We could go ahead and talk about many more functions, e.g., human resource management.
-But the idea of this article was to address the small ecommerce business where every one does everything.
+But the idea is to address the small e-commerce business where everyone does everything.
 Sooner or later, success will cause the organization to balloon up in complexity.
 At that point, a sound management strategy is required to ensure that the business continues to thrive, or at the very least survive.